jaloughrey/Gravitational-Wave-Signals/Grav wave signals/CA2-Copy1.md

 It should be mentioned that thinning could be used on our MCMC sample to reduce any autocorrelation present in the walk, this is done by keeping every n-th sample and removing the rest.
 This is also useful for reducing computationally expensive MCMC chains and producing clearer visual data.
 I have chosen not to use thinning on my data chains, as the convergence is already clear from previous plots and thinning can reduce the sample size and thus the precision of our parameter values.

-#### Question 3:
+#### Part 3:
-Report the median and 90% credible limits on your value of 𝑀 and comment on your values.
-Compare the waveform generated from your MCMC result with the observed waveform.

-##### Solution:
-Simply calculate median and 90% credible limits, then compare the waveform given by the mean parameter values of the MCMC chains with the observed waveform using the generate_waveform function.
+We can calculate the median and 90% credible limits on the value of 𝑀, then compare the waveform given by the mean parameter values of the MCMC chains with the observed waveform using the generate_waveform function.

 ```python